egara/full-sonarr-docker/README.md

 ## Docker and Docker Compose ##

 Docker and Docker Compose must be installed on the system.
-Depending on the Linux Distribution, the installation process is different (example for Arch):
+Depending on the Linux distribution, the installation process is different (example for Arch):

     sudo pacman -S docker
     yaourt -S docker-compose